 If an AGBU DHS student is going to bring invitations to school for a birthday or other party, he/she needs to make sure that all students in the class are invited.
 Otherwise, parents are asked to make alternate arrangements to distribute invitations.
+No baked items or balloons should be brought to school for the purpose of a student's birthday.

-The School is not liable for student behavior during non-school related parties.
-Parents are ultimately responsible for what goes on in their home.
+The School is not liable for student behavior during non-school related parties and/or events.
+Parents/personnel responsible for the event are ultimately liable for all activities & incidents related to the event.